Elleined/linux-notes/README.md

 ### How to work with Daemons.
 - For us to manage or work with daemons we only allowed to talk with *master daemon/ service manager* or also called as "systemd" that is also a daemon. "systemd" is a first daemon to start when we boot our linux system and also responsible for starting other daemons which is called forking.

+### Difference between Foreground process and Background process
+- Background process is the processes that we dont see it is a daemon.
+Meanwhile the foreground process is the process that we can see in screen and can be interrupted anytime we want unlike background process we need to execute a command just to stop it.

 ### How to interact with Master Daemon or Service Manager
 - To interact with *systemd* we use the command called "systemctl" which stands for "system control". commands for theses is in command section of this readme file.